reneshbedre/reneshbedre.github.io/_posts/2018-11-30-volcano-plot.md

 description: "Advanced Bioinformatics"
 permalink: blog/volcano.html
 comments: true
-hidden: true
 ---

 **<span style="color:#33a8ff">What is Volcano plot?</span>**
  - 2-dimensional (2D) scatter plot having a shape like volcano
- - Used to visualize and identify significant gene expression changes from two different conditions (eg. normal vs. treated) in terms of log fold change (X-axis) and P-value (Y-axis)
+ - Used to visualize and identify statistically significant gene expression changes from two different conditions (eg. normal vs. treated) in terms of log fold change (X-axis) and P-value (Y-axis)

 **<span style="color:#33a8ff">Applications</span>**